TheSK653/calculator/README.md

-this repo have a file which is a cooling calculator
+this repo have a file which is a cool calculator

 I have updated your ReadME file